There is a current trend in the UK of people becoming rather more conscious of where their food is actually sourced from.

 Most industry professionals will tell you that ingredients count as locally sourced if they are produced within a 150-mile radius of where they’re going to be consumed.
 In order to gain this type of food, you often find restaurants using nearby farms or suppliers that are close by (neighbouring towns and counties help with these situations).

-The benefits of sourcing local ingredients
+Benefits of sourcing local ingredients

 There are a wide number of benefits when it comes to sourcing locally.
 View our list below for further details:

 If you have purchased your ingredients from a local provider, the chances are that they will be much fresher.
 The time it takes to get from the farm to one of your tables is much lower in this scenario and the quicker you can get them to your restaurant, the fresher they’ll be when your customer sits down to enjoy them.
 This also means your ingredients are highly likely to be recently picked and grown, with your fruit and vegetables going through much less preservation than if you had them imported from a long distance.

 This doesn’t only help you to achieve a greater level of flavour within the meals that you sell, but it’ll literally look better on the plate too.
 Your food will appear more fresh and therefore, far more vibrant.